alibabacloud-howto/microservices-with-kubernetes/README.md

     Please change the domain name in `dnsNames`, and `domains` property to yours accordingly.
 And, note that the *secretName* is *istio-ingressgateway-certs*.

-    It describes we use a Issuer for Let's Encrypt with staging type which we created in the previouse step as testing, and require a certificate with the specified domain.
+    It describes we use a Issuer for Let's Encrypt with staging type which we created in the previouse step as testing, and require a certificate with the specified domains.

     Finally, issue a certificate by applying the Certificate configuration.